Brandon Lowe Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the third-ranked team ERA among all league pitching staffs (3.78).
+- The Guardians have a 3.81 team ERA that ranks fourth among all MLB pitching staffs.

-- Curry makes the start for the Guardians, his fifth of the season.
-He is 3-1 with a 2.95 ERA and 45 strikeouts through 64 2/3 innings pitched.

-- His last appearance came on Sunday against the Chicago White Sox, when the right-hander threw five innings, surrendering two earned runs while allowing four hits.
+- The righty's most recent appearance came on Monday against the Toronto Blue Jays, when he threw seven scoreless innings while giving up only one hit.

-- In 29 games this season, the 25-year-old has a 2.95 ERA and 6.3 strikeouts per nine innings, while giving up a batting average of .236 to opposing batters.
+- In nine games this season, the 24-year-old has a 2.90 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .210 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.